guotong1988/guotong1988.github.io/research/_posts/2023-05-01-refresh-from-human-feedback.md

 ![fig1](/assets/png/refresh/fig1.png)

-Step-5 should be in front of Step-6, because the badcase removing Step-6 is more essential than merging Step-5.
+Step-5 should be in front of Step-6, because the badcases removing Step-6 is more essential than merging Step-5.
 We should first merge the reviewed data to the training dataset, and then we search all the most similar data of wrong prediction data in the merged training dataset.

 ## Experiments